Synthetic Regressing Control: Synthetic Control Method

 We consider the canonical SC panel data setting with $j=1,\cdots,J+1$ units observed for $t=1,\cdots, T$ time periods.
 We restrict attention to the case where a single unit receives treatment, and follow the convention that the first one $j=1$ is treated and that the remaining $J$ ones are control units.
 Let $T_0$ be the number of pre-intervention periods, with $1\leq T_0<T$.
-We adopt the potential outcomes framework (Neyman 1923); the potential outcomes for unit $j$ in period $t$ under control and treatment are $Y_{jt}(0)$ and $Y_{jt}(1)$, respectively.
-Thus, the observed outcomes
+Let $\mathcal{T}_0$ and $\mathcal{T}_1$ be the set of time indices in the periods of pretreatment and post-treatment, respectively.
+We adopt the potential outcomes framework \citep{Neyman1923}; the potential outcomes for unit $j$ in period $t$ under control and treatment are $Y_{jt}(0)$ and $Y_{jt}(1)$, respectively.
+Thus, the observed outcomes are defined as follows: